-A full list of the Company's investments is shown on page 14.
+A full list of the Company's investments is shown on page 16.
 In addition, analysis of the portfolio by impact theme is contained in the Strategic Report.
-102.5% of the Company's net assets are invested in listed equities (2020 - 110.7%).
-A 10% increase in listed equity valuations at 30 September 2021 would have increased total assets and total return on ordinary activities by £21,982,000 (2020 - £21,071,000).
+104.0% of the Company's net assets are invested in listed equities (2021 - 102.5%).
+A 10% increase in listed equity valuations at 30 September 2022 would have increased total assets and total return on ordinary activities by £14,288,000 (2021 - £21,982,000).
 A decrease of 10% would have had an equal but opposite effect.

-2.2% (2020 - nil) of the Company's net assets are invested in private company investments.
-The fair valuation of the private company investments is influenced by the estimates, assumptions and judgements made in the fair valuation process (see 1(c) on pages 49 and 50).
-A sensitivity analysis has not been provided for this year as the valuation methodologies employed involve less subjectivity in their significant unobservable inputs as the Recent Transaction Price valuation approach was deemed appropriate for each of the Company's private company valuations at 30 September 2021.
+6.7% (2021 - 2.2%) of the Company's net assets are invested in private company investments.
+The fair valuation of the private company investments is influenced by the estimates, assumptions and judgements made in the fair valuation process (see 1(c) on pages 50 and 51).
+A sensitivity analysis is provided below which recognises that the valuation methodologies employed involve subjectivity in their significant unobservable inputs and illustrates the sensitivity of the valuations to these inputs.
+The inputs have been flexed by +/-10% with the exception of the Recent Transaction Price valuation approach as it does not involve significant subjectivity.
+The table also provides the range of values for the key unobservable inputs.
+A sensitivity analysis has not been provided for the year to 30 September 2021 as the valuation methodologies employed involved less subjectivity in their significant unobservable inputs as the Recent Transaction Price valuation approach was deemed appropriate for each of the Company's private company valuations at 30 September 2021.